Haluoleo Airport

-In addition to its role as a commercial airport, Haluoleo Airport also hosts the Haluoleo Air Force Base, a Type B installation of the Indonesian Air Force.
+In addition to serving as a commercial airport, the airport shares its facilities with Haluoleo Air Force Base, a Type B installation of the Indonesian Air Force, located across the runway from the passenger terminal.
+Given its strategic importance and location, the airbase is planned to be upgraded to a Type A installation in the future to strengthen Indonesia's air defence capabilities in the central region.

 History

 Construction

 Haluoleo Airport was originally constructed as a military airbase by the Dutch colonial authorities prior to the outbreak of World War II.
 The first aircraft to land on the airstrip was a Royal Netherlands East Indies Army Air Force (ML-KNIL) plane on 7 October 1938.
 Upon its completion, the airfield was considered as the best airfield throughout the Dutch East Indies, if not the entire Southeast Asia.
 The airfield had three runways and additional space for expansion.
 Before the outbreak of war, Dutch forces had already built barracks that can accommodate 500 troops and planned to expand it more for Australian or Royal Netherlands East Indies Army (KNIL) reinforcements.
 When the Pacific War began in 1941, the airbase was designated as Kendari Airfield II.
 In the lead-up to the Japanese invasion, Kendari Airfield II was defended by a small garrison from the KNIL.
 The defensive force comprised 20 KNIL infantry squadrons, totaling approximately 400 personnel, including both military and civilian staff.
 The garrison was supported by four armored cars under the command of Captain E.G.T.
 Anthonio.
 The airfield was also equipped with an anti-aircraft battery consisting of two 40 mm guns and an anti-aircraft machine gun platoon armed with three AAMGs.
 At the time, however, no fighter aircraft were stationed at Kendari Airfield II, leaving the base effectively undefended from aerial assault.